 mitigation against its effects should be considered as a matter for planning conditions or

 planning obligations.
+A matter

 which requires clarification is whether the onus should be upon the planning authority to